DoSzero/Android-EgyptQuiz/README.md

 # Egypt Quiz
 ## Android , Kotlin , Quiz , SplashScreen

-### 1-st PART  app was written  4 hours !!
+### Update 1-st PART  app was written 3 hours !!
-This is App is my test for position Junior Android Dev

 Maybe in the Future, I will End all of but at this moment it's app ready for 60%

-### 2-cond PART
+### Update 2-cond PART spend 2 hours !!
 for 19.08.2021 app ready for 90 %
-spend 2 hours
+Total 5 hours
-(In Total 6 hours)

 # Splash Screen  ✅
 <p align="center">